 I’ve come to accept that of the 4k Facebook friends I once had, only a handful are truly down for me, and it’s the same friends who were there when I had nothing to offer but drunken promises of friendship and love.

 It’s a sober moment to realize that all I’ve spent my entire life chasing the wrong thing, trying to earn love where it didn’t exist, trying too hard to make friends, compromising too much of my truth, and for what?
 Nothing.

-I’ll take the grey hairs and crows feet.
-I’ve earned them.
+I’ll take the grey hairs and the crows feet with my pouch of well-earned pearls.